drvinceknight/pfm/book/further-information/04-pip-installing/why/main.md

 ## Why do we do `python -m pip install` and not `pip install`

-In some places you will see that to install a python library you can run the following in the command line:
+In some places you will see that to install a Python library you can run the following in the command line:

 ```bash